Healthdirect Free Australian health advice you can count on.

 What causes cancer of the uterus?

-The cause of uterine cancer is unknown.
-But there are some known risk factors.
-These include:
+The cause of uterine cancer is unknown, but factors that can increase your risk include:

-• starting periods before the age of 12 years
+• started periods relatively early (before the age of 12 years)

-• late menopause (age 55 years or older)
+• experienced menopause relatively late (age 55 years or older)

 When should I see my doctor?